 Royal Brompton Hospital

 The hospital has more than 1,600 staff, five operating theatres and four catheter laboratories.
 We have an international reputation for the treatment of lung disease, the result of over 160 years’ experience.
-We are also a national and international leader in the treatment of heart conditions, with large research trials leading to significant developments in the area.
+We are also a national and international leader in the treatment of heart conditions, with large research trials leading to significant developments.

 Staff on the Reginald Wilson Ward care for cardiac surgery patients, thoracic surgery patients, cardiology patients and respiratory patients in 29 single-bedded, en-suite rooms.
 A state-of-the-art High Dependency Unit is located on-site at Royal Brompton for patients with greater care needs.